BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (b) the resulting Solvency Capital Requirement would not appropriately reflect the risk profile of the insurance or reinsurance undertaking;

-(c) the design of the partial internal model is consistent with the principles set out in Articles 101 and 102 of Directive 2009/138/EC but would not allow its integration into the solvency capital requirement standard formula.
+(c) the design of the partial internal model is consistent with the principles set out in Articles 101 and 102 of Directive/EC but would not allow its integration into the solvency capital requirement standard formula.

 ### Section 6